OleksandrSlipchenko/OleksandrEVO/README.md

-- 👋 Hi, I’m Aleksandr
+- 👋 Hi, I’m Oleksandr
-- 🌱 I’m currently learning Leo Language and sharing with you guides
+- 🌱 I’m currently learning Leo Language and sharing with you guides and programs
-- 🤙 Trying youtube and different social media
+- 🤙 Trying youtube and different social media, content maker
-- 👏 Content maker
+- 🚨 3 years with crypto